TVI/TMP-TA3: Many-Body Physics – Overview

 Prerequisites: Quantum Mechanics, Statistical Physics, Solid State Theory

-The aim of this course is to learn basic methods of modern many-body theory and to apply them to various problems in condensed matter physics.
-At the end of the course students should have the tools to follow current research topics and be able to start independent research.
+Aim: The aim of this course is to learn basic methods of modern many-body theory and to apply them to various problems in condensed matter physics.
+At the end of the course students should be familiar with the tools to follow current research topics and be able to start independent research.

 - Second quantization & applications

-(Hubbard- and Heisenberg models, SDW mean-field theory, weakly interacting bosons, BCS-theory of superconductivity)
+(Hubbard- and Heisenberg models, SDW mean-field theory, weakly interacting bosons, Hartree-Fock, BCS wavefunction)

 - Functional integrals

-(Path-integral representation of the partition function, correlation functions)
+(Path-integral representation of the partition function, Grassmann variables, coherent states, functional integrals)